luisbull/Udacity-02.Memory-Game/fend-project-memory-game-master/README.md

 Player can restart the game at any time by clicking restart icon on the top right of the deck.

 When player matched all the cards:
-  - A pop up message will be shown telling the player time and moves taken to complete it.
+  - A pop up message will be shown congratulating the player for finishing.
+  - Time and moves taken to complete it.
   - Players rate.
   - Button to play again players rate and a play again button.